 You can build Electron apps by wrapping your Quasar project with its Electron wrapper.
 We’ll be using Quasar CLI to manage this.

-The Quasar Cordova wrapper can be installed on top of the default starter kit.
+The Quasar Electron wrapper can be installed on top of the default starter kit.
 Won’t work with any other specific starter kits, like “pwa”.

 Now let’s create the Wrapper for your App.

 This command generates a subfolder inside your App named

 /electron.
 It contains the assets of an Electron project mapped to your Quasar App.

 Next, change current directory to the newly created